How To Harness Growth Marketing For Your Business In 2022

 Use the Cart Abandonment recipe to increase your cart recovery score and boost your sales.

 Right now you are losing an average of 68% of your revenue from abandoned carts on your eshop.
 You could use that extra income, no?

 Cross-sell effectively with Product Recommendations

 We’re thrilled to inform you that upon signing up for Moosend you get your own crew of a gazillion dedicated sales assistants who pick up patterns in your users’ behavior on your website and recommend similar products or products bought by users who were similar to them.

-Better yet, you can make even more out of your Marketing Automation with Moosend by sending enriched Cart Abandonment emails: an email that has placeholders which mirror each user’s abandoned cart, along with a selection of products that might interest them.
+Better yet, you can make even more out of your Marketing Automation with Moosend by sending enriched Cart Abandonment emails: an email that has placeholders that mirror each user’s abandoned cart, along with a selection of products that might interest them.

-So, if I looked for toothpaste and various travel size beauty products, and abandoned them on your eshop, the dynamic content newsletter that would be automatically generated for me would include the following:
+So, if I looked for toothpaste and various travel-size beauty products, and abandoned them on your eshop, the dynamic content newsletter that would be automatically generated for me would include the following:

 -the same toothpaste I viewed and almost purchased earlier